-How do companies actually know how happy their customers are with their products, services and experiences?
-They measure CSAT – or Customer Satisfaction.
+How do companies actually know how happy their customers are with their products, services, and experiences?
+They measure their CSAT score – or their rating for Customer Satisfaction.

 Throughout the entire customer lifecycle, there are many moments that add up to a person’s relationship with and feelings towards a brand.
-From in-store and online shopping experiences to customer care interactions and satisfaction with onboarding or learning to use a product itself, every one of these standalone touch points are important.
+From in-store and online shopping experiences to customer care interactions and satisfaction with onboarding or learning to use a product itself, every one of these standalone touchpoints is important.

-That’s why customer experience and support professionals are hyper-focused on customer satisfaction, or CSAT.
+That’s why customer experience and support professionals hyper-focus on customer satisfaction or CSAT.
 CSAT is a metric that measures how well your company is delivering against your customers’ expectations in these independent moments.